solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ```

-> **TIP**: DTDL also supports model inheritance using the **extends** field.
+> **Tip**: DTDL also supports model inheritance using the **extends** field.

-Let's now continue this exercise by defining a model for a storeroom using DTDL.
+Now we'll continue this exercise by defining a model for a storeroom using DTDL.
 Feel free to refer to the [DTDL specification](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) as a reference.

 1. Let's begin by defining the interface for a storeroom.
 Open Visual Studio Code to the `Hands-on lab/Resources/models` folder, and create a new file named **storeroom.json**.
 Add the following text to this file: